logic-for-hackers/spring-2015/idris/tutorial.md

 the right side in both cases.
 This is arbitrary; we could have done it the other way around.
 In general, you can split up cases however you want, as long as there is exactly one case that matches each possible combination of input values.
 (We'll worry about this more later.)
+This is where the `--total` flag will help you, otherwise Idris won't complain if you don't cover all the cases.

 Here, we said that zero plus `y` is just `y`, and adding the successor of `x` to `y` gives us the successor of `x` plus `y`.
 Now, let's test our function: